 When the browser submits a <saml2:Response> to the application, it delegates to Saml2WebSsoAuthenticationFilter.
 This filter calls its configured AuthenticationConverter to create a Saml2AuthenticationToken by extracting the response from the HttpServletRequest.
 This converter additionally resolves the RelyingPartyRegistration and supplies it to Saml2AuthenticationToken.

 2 Next, the filter passes the token to its configured AuthenticationManager.
 By default, it will use the OpenSamlAuthenticationProvider.

-- 3 If authentication fails, then Failure - The SecurityContextHolder is cleared out. - The AuthenticationEntryPoint is invoked to restart the authentication process. - 4 If authentication is successful, then Success. - The Authentication is set on the SecurityContextHolder.
+- The SecurityContextHolder is cleared out. - The AuthenticationEntryPoint is invoked to restart the authentication process.

+• The Authentication is set on the SecurityContextHolder.